mricanho/Wisdom_Slackbot/README.md

 This will install all the gems on your local machine.

-The last step is to set up the local server, and it's super easy with gems we installed before.
+The last step is to set up the local server, and it's super easy with the gems we installed before.

 - Open your terminal, go to the local directory of your repository, and enter 'rackup'.